sidpalas/devops-directive-website/content/posts/2020/03/managed-kubernetes-comparison/index.md

 ]
 ---

 **TL;DR:** Azure doesn't charge for the compute resources used for the control plane, making AKS the cheapest for running many, smaller clusters.
-For running more, larger clusters GKE is the most affordable option.
+For running fewer, larger clusters GKE is the most affordable option.
 Also, running on spot/preemptible/low-priority nodes or long-term committed nodes makes a massive impact across all of the platforms.

 ![Price Graph](/static/images/k8s-price-graph.png)